StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 {% tabs %}
 {% tab title="Component properties" %}

-**Example of where the service.identifier is displayed within the Topology Perspective Component Properties view**
+**Example of where the service.identifier is displayed within the Topology Perspective Component properties view**

 1) Click on your component in the StackState Topology Perspective
 2) Click on the `SHOW ALL PROPERTIES` button on the right side, a popup will appear.